He has the lines to get a woman into bed, the charm that makes her not care that he’s a player. But does this still work in today’s “liberated” world?

 He got up from the table and left.
 I thought it was done — his desire for candy trumping his desire for her.
 But 10 minutes later, Mark returned, in his hand a box of mint chocolate espresso beans, which he placed on the table before her.
 He peeled off the lid and offered her one, popping two into his mouth.
 She politely agreed to taste his favorite candy, but then removed it from her mouth and placed it on the napkin, wrinkling her nose.

-Now, if you weren’t there it may sound like a “eww” moment, but for those like me, watching the dance (because it was about so much more than words), what Mark just told her was that there was nothing about her he wouldn’t mind tasting for himself.
+Now, if you weren’t there, that may sound gross.
+But if you were watching the dance (because it was so much more than words), what Mark just told her was that there was nothing about her he wouldn’t mind tasting.

 Then, as the pièce de résistance, he pulled out a bar of solid dark chocolate, her favorite, still pristinely wrapped in gold foil, and placed it in front of her, watching closely as delight filled her eyes.